Jerjisk/Engineering-Inventory/README.md

 How To Use:

-1.) clone the repository using git clone https://github.com/Jerjisk/Engineering-Inventory.git
+1.)
+Clone the repository using git clone https://github.com/Jerjisk/Engineering-Inventory.git

 2.)
 Navigated to project directory using cd Inventory-Project

-3.) run program using python inventory.py
+3.)
+Run program using python inventory.py

 Features: